vvhawk/step-sense/README.md

 </p>

 ## Overview
 StepSense is a mobile activity recognition system that processes smartphone sensor data to detect and count steps during different activities.
-The algorithm uses accelerometer and gyroscope data to accurately identify walking patterns and stair climbing motions through a comprehensive data processing pipeline.
+The algorithms use accelerometer and gyroscope data to accurately identify walking patterns and stair climbing motions through a comprehensive data processing pipeline.

 ## Background
 - StepSense was undertaken as part of my [Mobile & Ubiquitous Computing](https://omscs.gatech.edu/cs-7470-mobile-ubiquitous-computing) course at [Georgia Tech](https://omscs.gatech.edu/) 🐝.